roastedcoder/Quotes-App/README.md

 ## Quote
 This is a quote android application where user can get/share a quote.
+User can also search a quote if they know id from someone.

 This app demonstrates the following:
 + layouts